rll/rllab/docs/user/implement_algo_advanced.rst

 .. code-block:: python

-    # At the beginning of training, we need to register the mdp and the policy
+    # At the beginning of training, we need to register the environment and the policy
     # onto the parallel_sampler
     parallel_sampler.populate_task(self.env, self.policy)